Harassment at Work

 The steps you should take when being harassed are, for the most part, the same as when being discriminated against.

 The first step is to document every incident, keep track of the date, time and details of what happened for every incident.
 Also, inform the offender of your discomfort with their behavior or if you fear for your safety, notify a supervisor of the situation.
 Not only can it possibly put an end to the harassment, but in the court of law you must prove that the harassment was “unwelcome,” which means that you did not like it or participate willingly.
-It is best to have this conversation documented in writing, perhaps an email.
+It is best to have this conversation documented in writing, perhaps with an email.

 If the offender’s behavior persists, the second step is to make a formal complaint within your company.
 Reference your employee handbook to locate the grievance procedure or figure out how to file a complaint.
 An HR department would also be able to provide you with this information.
 Be sure to ask for a copy of the complaint and make sure it is not only verbal, but also in writing.
 This formal complaint is necessary because in order to hold a company liable in a harassment case, the company must be made aware of the situation and given the opportunity to investigate and perform prompt remedial actions.